malathisathish/Phonepay_project/README.md

 Interestingly, there’s often a hidden logic within problems — the solution usually lies within the problem itself.
 With that in mind, I have chosen to present the problem statement in two structured sections:

- ### The Problem – Highlighting the real-world challenges and gaps
+ ### ⚠️ The Problem – Highlighting the real-world challenges and gaps
- ### The Aim (as the Solution) – Defining how we intend to solve these challenges through data analysis and visualization
+ ### 🎯💡The Aim (as the Solution) – Defining how we intend to solve these challenges through data analysis and visualization

 This approach offers a clear and focused understanding of the problem's nature and the strategic direction of the solution.
 It will greatly enhance how you explore and interpret the dashboard's purpose and insights.